 The techniques for achieving this are not only not rocket science, even a “Dave” can figure it out and do it.
 When you listen to music or sounds recording using the principles of virtual presence, you close your eyes and find yourself in another time, and another place with uncanny accuracy.
 It is my firm belief that if engineers set their sights on using the available technology to accurately recreate all the wonderful acoustic space/time events that surround us, there would be a new birth of interest in the wonderful ears we are blessed with.

 Seems my little ramble on my observations of audio over my lifetime sparked a bit of discussion over at Audioholics.
 Kewl.
 Debate is a good thing.
 However, so is diversity.
 One thing that appeared constant in my detractors was limited musical interests.
 I suspect many of these fine folk limit themselves to certain genres which, in turn, define their concept of “success” in a listening experience.
 I am a huge fan of Pink Floyd, but wouldn’t really miss not hearing a live performance of “Dark Side of the Moon” because that album did not originate as an acoustic space/time event and the experience would not be as intended.
 Some argue that my 2 channel setup is not “pure” in that I have rear speakers fed by a vintage Hafler DynaQuad.
 I beg to differ in that the DynaQuad simply routes pre-existing information to where it originated.
 It can be very inaccurate…though often still engaging…on recordings like “Dark Side” that have a lot of mixing and therefore out of phase information.
-However, on very pure 2 channel material like vintage Mercury Living Presence or similar two mike recordings from any source it does a very nice job of depending and extending the sound field to a much more realistic and satisfying level.
+However, on very pure 2 channel material like vintage Mercury Living Presence or similar two mike recordings from any source it does a very nice job of re-routing the sound field to a much more realistic and satisfying level.
 Dr. George Mims, one of the world’s great living organists and owner of perhaps the most discriminating pair of ears I’ve ever known commented on a recording of him playing the magnificent Schoenstein pipe organ at the acoustically incredible St. Martin’s Church in Houston in my listening room to the effect that “It sounds a lot like the church.”
 That, my friends, is fidelity.

 I’ve excerpted a few of these comments and added my response.
 Feel free to fire up and flame away…I enjoy a good audio rumble!
 Which is why I have a subwoofer good to 16hz.